lucapette/web/main/content/writing/my-engineering-management-values.md

 I think of firing as the worst possible outcome of the on-boarding process which I organise in the following checkpoints:

-- First week
+- First week.
-- First month
+- First month.
-- First quarter
+- First quarter.

 There is more to on-boarding than just looking for hiring failure, but let me focus on that aspect here.